toryzb/rsschool-cv/cv.md

 ## About me:

 I worked as a security system design engineer for 5 years.
-Then for 3 years I worked as a site administrator.
+Then for 3 years (with a break for maternity leave) I worked as a site administrator.
 Now, I want to change direction and further develop myself.
 I am interested in areas where I could work with programming languages, mathematics.
 Stress resistance, responsibility, time management, attention to detail, empathy.

 ## Skills: